“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 Person who decides whether or not s/he wants to hire you.
 Preferably (but not necessarily) the same person as the economic buyer (e.g., the CMO could be the decision maker, but s/he needs to get budgetary approval from the CEO).

 Typically a low-value, tactical activity or artifact self-prescribed by a client who believes it will reach some underlying goal.
-Deliverables emphasize your labor, not your smarts, and are therefore to be avoided because they are not very profitable.
+Deliverables emphasize your labor, not your smarts, and are therefore to be minimized because they are not very profitable.

 A market segment defined by personal attributes of an individual (e.g., Baby Boomers, New York residents, millionaires, Asian Americans, migraine sufferers, etc).